ChristianJoohs/Argon2-passwordgenerator/README.md

 For more convenience, I would still recommend the use of a password manager, but this program makes it possible to have unguessable but deterministic passwords that one can access everywhere where this algoritm is accessible.
 It makes you independent of having to have a password manager, you can just store an all-purpose masterpassword in your mind.

 ## Principle
-Argon2 is a hashing function that is intended not to be as fast as possible but rather takes some parameters (time, RAM, #processors) that determine how many iterations the hasing algorithm performs, how much RAM is needed to generate the hash and how many processors are used for the hashing.
+Argon2 is a hashing function that is intended not to be as fast as possible but rather takes some parameters (Time, RAM, #Processors) that determine how many iterations the hashing algorithm performs, how much RAM is needed to generate the hash and how many processors are used for the hashing.
 For more details on how it specifically does it, read up on the Argon2 algorithm.
 For this purpose it is just assumed that we have an algorithm that can be made very slow (seconds or more) on even fast machines so that brute forcing is made very hard.

 If one now chooses a set of parameters, one has a slow, but deterministic way of converting an easy password into a hexadecimal string of up to 128 characters length.
 Since the hashed password can be made *virtually* uncrackable, only the pure, unhashed password still can be guessed.
 But by making the hashing take a long time, one can effectively make brute-forcing it near impossible, since one can make a single guess take seconds or longer.